MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === User Interface

-The #gls("gui") is developed using SwiftUI @apple_inc_swiftui_nodate, a declarative way to build applications across all Apple platforms.
+The #gls("gui") is developed using SwiftUI @apple_inc_swiftui_2025, a declarative way to build applications across all Apple platforms.
 Considering the aforementioned features the application is split into five different screens each one serving a specific purpose in the process of establishing the connection and transferring data.
 The screens are listed below in the order the user would walk through during a testing procedure and are called views to match terminology of the #gls("mvvm") pattern.

 ==== Decision View